adombe/avcad_final_project/README.md

 # Evolution of Agriculture in Mainland Portugal (1989–2019)

-Final project developed for an agro-environmental data analysis course, based on official data from Statistics Portugal (INE).
-This study explores how the structure of agriculture in mainland Portugal changed between 1989 and 2019, with a focus on labour, land use, temporary crops, permanent grasslands and pastures, and crop productivity.
+This repository contains the final project developed for the analysis of structural changes in agriculture in mainland Portugal between 1989 and 2019, using official data from Statistics Portugal (INE).

+The project aims to build a coherent story from a complex agro-environmental dataset, focusing on agricultural labour, total agricultural area, temporary crops, permanent grasslands and pastures, and crop productivity.

 ---

 ## Project goal

-The main objective of this project is to tell a coherent story from a complex agro-environmental dataset and identify the main structural changes in Portuguese agriculture over time.
+The main objective of this project is to identify and interpret long-term changes in the agricultural sector in mainland Portugal.

-More specifically, the project investigates long-term trends in:
+More specifically, the project investigates:
-- agricultural labour;
+- changes in agricultural labour;
-- total agricultural area;
+- variation in total agricultural area;
-- temporary crop holdings;
+- changes in holdings with temporary crops;
-- permanent grasslands and pastures;
+- long-term patterns in permanent grasslands and pastures;
-- productivity of major agricultural crops.
+- differences in productivity across major crop groups.

 ---